 Overdraft Protection: If you bank at Wells Fargo, you can link the card to your checking account to provide overdraft protection.

 Alerts: Get alerts to monitor the activity on your card.

 Credit Needed for Approval

-The Wells Fargo Platinum Visa requires good to excellent credit.
+The Wells Fargo Platinum Card requires good to excellent credit.
 Keep in mind, however, that credit card issuers consider a lot more than just your credit score.
 They look at your income and existing debts, among other things.